 Transaction received by Wormhole node

-It can receive and verify Wormhole transactions, as well as receiving and verify Bitcoin Cash transactions.
+It can receive and verify Wormhole transactions, as well as receiving and verify ing Bitcoin Cash transactions.

 Execution of node

 After the Wormhole node is launched, it will communicate with other nodes in the network (including: Bitcoin Cash node),receive blocks and transaction messages.
 When receiving a new block from the network, it will execute the following procedures: